Final ‘Or-derrrs’: UK Commons speaker John Bercow bows out

 “I think also, coming from a relatively working-class background — his dad was a taxi driver — you can see how he’s always wanted to be part of the establishment as yet had problems with it.”

 Britain’s decision in 2016 to leave the European Union made Bercow a star — and a figure of controversy.
 The speaker is supposed to be impartial, but Bercow revealed in 2017 that he had voted to remain in the EU.
 That helped fuel claims by Brexit-backing politicians that he favored pro-EU lawmakers in his decisions.

-He pointed out that he had often championed the rights of the Brexiteers when they were in the minority.
+He pointed out, however, that he had often championed the rights of the Brexiteers when they were in the minority.

-“Throughout my time as speaker I have sought to increase the relative authority of this legislature, for which I will make absolutely no apology to anyone, anywhere, at any time,” Bercow said when he announced his resignation in September.
+“Throughout my time as speaker, I have sought to increase the relative authority of this legislature, for which I will make absolutely no apology to anyone, anywhere, at any time,” Bercow said when he announced his resignation in September.

 Brexit gave Bercow a platform, but his personal style made him a star.
 As the twisting political drama unfolded, millions around the world became familiar with Bercow’s bellowing cries of “Or-derrr!” and “The ayes have it!” and his rhetorical flourishes.
 One of his favorites is to tell off heckling lawmakers for “chuntering from a sedentary position.”

-Whale said Bercow modeled some of his verbal flourishes on characters in the Austen novels that he loves.
+Whale said Bercow modeled some of his verbal flourishes on characters in the Jane Austen novels that he loves.

 “But that’s just who he is, he’s a kind of eccentric character,” Whale said.
 “And as I understand it, he’s like that in private as he is in public.
 He doesn’t necessarily change because the camera’s on him.
 He just is that kind of slightly bewildering character from a different age.”